-The next Board meeting is scheduled for June 5 & 6, in Plumas County.
-Check out the Board meetings page for the 2013 schedule and the history of Board meetings and materials.
+The next Board meeting is scheduled for June 7 - 8, 2017 in the South Subregion.
+Check out the Board meetings page for history of Board meetings and materials.
 Don’t forget to sign up to receive email notifications of meeting materials!

 The Sierra Nevada Conservancy’s (SNC) Governing Board meets quarterly.
 During the early development of the SNC, the Board voted to move the meetings around the Region to meet in each of the 22 counties.

 The Governing Board is made up of 16 members; 13 voting and 3 non-voting members.
 The voting members include five Governor's appointments, two legislative appointments, and six Local Government representatives.
 Each of the six Subregions are represented by a member of the Board of Supervisors from a county within the (selected by the counties), serving two-year terms.